eForms Logo

 tenant filling out response form online

 After the filing of the complaint, the tenant will have the option to reply to the court through the Original Answer (Sample).
-This form will display the tenant’s side of the story and, afterward, the court will give a hearing date.
-The court will then serve both parties of the date and time of the hearing.
+This form will display the tenant’s side of the story, and afterward, the court will give a hearing date.
+The court will then serve both parties with the date and time of the hearing.

 4. Attend the Scheduled Hearing